tgirke/GEN242-2021/content/en/about/introduction.md

 network biology and more.
 The hands-on practicals include homework assignments and course projects focusing on data analysis programming of next generation genome data using command-line tools on a computer cluster and the programming environment R.
-Depending on student interests, one or more specialty topic may be included, such as the analysis of single cell (_e.g._ scRNA-Seq) experiments, multi-omics data, or the development of web-based analysis tools (_e.g._ Shiny Apps).
+Depending on student interests, one or more specialty topics may be included, such as the analysis of single cell (_e.g._ scRNA-Seq) experiments, multi-omics data, or the development of web-based analysis tools (_e.g._ Shiny Apps).